YifanShenSZ/Columbus7-Extension/Columbus7-doc.md

 * FROOT: NROOT computes the lowest NROOT MRCI roots; FROOT follows the FROOT-th MCSCF root and optimizes it with MRCI (keeping tracking by overlap), then output it along with lower MRCI states.
 FROOT is better at giving the state you want, but may fail when MRCI has different state ordering from MCSCF

 ### Common bug
-'maxbl' too small: increase maxbl in cisrtin, usually up to 200000
+* 'maxbl' too small: increase maxbl in cisrtin, usually up to 200000
+* Frozen virtual is not supported in `cigrd.x`

 ## Geometry optimization
+The adiabatic surface to optimize on is specified by:
+1. `transmomin`, i.e. set computing transition moment between m-th and m-th state to optimize on m-th surface, or m-th and n-th state for the crossing between m-th and n-th surfaces
+2. If `transmomin` is absent, `NROOT` (or `FROOT`) in `ciudg`

+### Minimum and more
+The task for `gdiis.x` is specified by a line in `gdiisin`:
+* `bfgs` for minimum
+* `sadd` for saddle point
+* `coni` for conical intersection

-gdiis.x takes initial Hessian from:
+`gdiis.x` takes initial Hessian from:
-1. WORK/hessianinv, for bfgs
+1. WORK/hessianinv, for `bfgs`
-2. hessian, for bfgs and sadd
+2. hessian, for `bfgs` and `sadd`
-3. intcfl, for bfgs and sadd and coni
+3. intcfl, for `bfgs` and `sadd` and `coni`

-Only bfgs updates Hessian by BFGS method, others keep using initial Hessian
+Only `bfgs` updates Hessian by BFGS method, others keep using initial Hessian

-### Minimum
-* NROOT (or FROOT) also specifies which surface to optimize on.
-You can overwrite it with the transition moment input transmomin (i.e. set computing transition moment between m-th and m-th state to optimize on m-th surface)
-* By default GDIIS searches for minimum with BFGS.
-You should see a line in gdiisin as bfgs

 ### Saddle point
-* No one has ever tried RGF
+No one has ever tried RGF, since `gdiis.x` works well
-* To search for saddle point with GDIIS, replace the bfgs line in gdiisin with sadd

-## Minimum energy crossing search
+## Minimum energy crossing
 There are 2 steps:
 1. To find a conical intersection seam
 2. To minimize energy on the seam

-"GDIIS never converges" -- Yarkony. gdiis.x is only implemented to search for degeneracy rather than minimum energy crossing.
-So we stick to polyhess.x
+"GDIIS never converges" -- Yarkony. `gdiis.x` is only implemented to search for degeneracy rather than minimum energy crossing.
+So we stick to `polyhess.x`

-polyhess uses Lagrange multiplier + naive Newton iteration + BFGS Hessian update, so the initial guess has to be really close
+`polyhess.x` uses Lagrange multiplier + naive Newton iteration + BFGS Hessian update, so the initial guess has to be really close

-WORK/h-pieces and WORK/continuity are the files to continue polyhess.x iteration
+WORK/h-pieces and WORK/continuity are the files to continue `polyhess.x` iteration

 polyhesin to approach degenerate seam:
 * &NACINT{maxit=200,newton=1,iheseq1=1,ihess=0,ipflg=3,accel=1,scale=0.1,kscale=0}/end